Overview and Mission

-Supported by WVDEP's Watershed Improvement Branch, the Project WET Program addresses atmospheric water, surface
+Hosted by WV DEP's Watershed Improvement Branch (WIB), the West Virginia Project WET Program addresses atmospheric water, surface water, groundwater, cultural

 students and teachers.

 Project WET staff will work with formal and informal educators in public and private schools and universities, preschool or day care workers, Boy Scouts, Girl Scouts and 4-H leaders, cities, local resource organizations, or individuals to plan and conduct a workshop when and where is most convenient for you.